-- 1) Thermodynamic investigation of molecule-based magnets. - 2) Thermodynamic investigation on biomolecules and macromolecules in aqueous solutions. - 3) Thermodynamic approach to biological phenomena. - 4) Thermochemical approach to chemical bonds. - 5) Structure and thermodynamics of molecular monolayers. - Characterization of solutions in terms of higher derivatives of thermodynamic potentials.
+- 1) Thermodynamic investigation on molecule-based magnets. - 2) Thermodynamic investigation on biomolecules and macromolecules in aqueous solutions. - 3) Thermodynamic approach to biological phenomena. - 4) Thermochemical approach to chemical bonds. - 5) Structure and thermodynamics of molecular monolayers.

 We are particularly interested in "Order and Disorder" created by subtle balance of various intermolecular interactions.
 Among many experimental techniques used in chemical science, our specialty is to measure the "Energy and Entropy" very accurately by means of calorimetry.
-Our goal is to combine all the information obtained from both the microscopic and macroscopic investigations to uncover the nature of condensed matter, which leads us to harmonize "molecular" sciences and chemical
+Our goal is to combine all the information obtained from both the microscopic and macroscopic investigations to uncover the nature of condensed matter, which leads us to harmonize "molecular" sciences and chemical "thermodynamics".

-"thermodynamics".
 Applicability of thermodynamics allows us to target at hard samples including metals, ceramics, and molecular crystals in addition to soft ones like biopolymers, solutions, monolayers, and living things.